Duško Vujošević

-Duško Vujošević (Душко Вујошевић; born 3 March 1959) is a Montenegrin and Serbian professional basketball coach.
+Duško Vujošević (Душко Вујошевић; born 3 March 1959) is a Serbian former basketball coach.
+He is currently active as coach consultant of the Montenegrin ABA League club Studentski centar since 2022.

+Vujošević served as the head coach of Partizan Belgrade in four stints during which he led the club to record 12 national championship titles, 5 national cup titles and record five regional Adriatic League titles and the FIBA Korać Cup championship in 1989, being most successful coach in club's history with total of 23 trophies.
+In 2009, leading Partizan Vujošević won the EuroLeague Coach of the Year award.

+His national basketball association is the Basketball Association of Serbia, as he only holds the nationality (citizenship) of the Republic of Serbia.
+He is a Serbian citizen of Montenegrin descent.

 Early life

-Duško Vujošević was born in Titograd (modern-day Podgorica), PR Montenegro, FPR Yugoslavia.
-His parents are from Kuči (a region in Podgorica and historical tribe).
-Vujošević was only five years old when the family moved to Belgrade.
+Born in Titograd, PR Montenegro, FPR Yugoslavia to parents from the Kuči region and historical tribe, Vujošević was only five years old when the family moved to Belgrade.

 Club coaching

 Early career

 Vujošević began his coaching career as a 17-year-old, in 1976.
 Until 1982 he coached various junior teams in Partizan's youth system.
 After that, he moved to OKK Beograd for one season and led the club's junior team to the Yugoslav title.
 The same year, he worked on the coaching staff of OKK Beograd's full squad.
 After completing the compulsory military service, Vujošević worked at Mladost Zemun for a season.

 Partizan

 Assistant to Vladislav Lučić

-During summer 1985, Vujošević returned to Partizan organization, becoming assistant to the newly arrived head coach Vladislav Lučić.
+During summer 1985, Vujošević returned to Partizan organisation, becoming assistant to the newly arrived head coach Vladislav Lučić.
 At the pre-season training camp on Mount Zlatibor, Vujošević contracted hepatitis that kept him away from the first team.
 Even after recovering, he spent most of the season dealing with the club's junior and cadet squads.

 Partizan finished out the league season in 5th spot with a 12–10 overall record, which wasn't enough to make the league playoffs, but qualified the club to play in the following season's FIBA Korać Cup.